-- A compensation strategy is formulated based on the five decisions outlined in the pay model: objectives, alignment, competitiveness, contributions, and management. - Mapping is often used in marketing to clarify and communicate a product's identity. - Strategic maps offer a picture of company's compensation strategy and can be used to clarify the message a company is trying to deliver with its compensation system.

-- Strategic maps provide a visual reference. - They are useful in analyzing a compensation strategy that can be more clearly understood by employees and managers. - Maps do not tell which strategy is "best."
+- A compensation strategy is formulated based on the five elements of the pay model: objectives, and the four policy choices of alignment, competitiveness, contributions, and management. - Mapping is often used in marketing to clarify and communicate a product's identity. - Strategic maps offer a picture of a company's compensation strategy and can be used to clarify the message a company is trying to deliver with its compensation system. - o Strategic maps provide a visual reference. - They are useful in analyzing a compensation strategy that can be more clearly understood by employees and managers. - Maps do not tell which strategy is "best."
 Rather, they provide a framework and guidance. - It is important to realize that the decisions in the pay model work in concert.
 It is the totality of the decisions that forms the compensation strategy.